mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 Atlas Go SDK is following the Semantic Versioning (SemVer) specification.
 The versioning scheme used for this SDK is as follows: `vYYYYMMDDXXX.Y.Z`, where:

 - `YYYYMMDDXXX` represents the major version number and includes the date of the [Versioned API Resource Version](https://www.mongodb.com/docs/atlas/api/versioned-api-overview/) used in the SDK followed by three digits for other possible breaking changes.
-- `Y` represents the minor version number, indicating iterations of the same Versioned API Resource.
+- `Y` represents the minor version number, indicating non-breaking iterations of the same Versioned API Resource.
 - `Z` represents the patch version number, indicating non-user-affecting fixes in the SDK.

 ### Versioning Rules

 #### Major Version (vYYYYMMDDXXX.0.0)

-A major version increment signifies significant changes and possible breaking changes in the SDK.
+A major version increment signifies breaking changes in the SDK.
 The rules for major version increments are as follows:

 1. When the Versioned API version is introduced SDK undergoes breaking changes, the major version must be incremented.
 For example `vYYYYMMDD` will become `v20300101`